Working with highly motivated clients makes your life so much easier and your work far more rewarding.

 The next small step

-When it comes to taking action, people are motivated by what they see as do-able.
+When it comes to taking action, clients are far more likely to become self motivated by what they see as do-able.

 How do you know what is do-able for someone?